daisy/ace/website/content/contributing/contributing.md

 ### Tests

-Please make surre to provided tests for any change you’re proposing.
+Please make sure to provide tests for any change you’re proposing.

 ### Code style

-We do not yet have formal code style guidelines, so please try to respect the style of the code files you are editting!
+We do not yet have formal code style guidelines, so please try to respect the style of the code files you are editing!

 We may change your code style when merging a pull request.